How do I get a Festival Pass?

 Please note that farms may not have Eftpos facilities.

 Biosecurity measures may be in place at some farms – you may be asked to step in a shallow water bath and we recommend you wear closed-in shoes.

 How do farms know I have paid?

 Do not take your wristband off, it is waterproof and will last for the whole weekend.
-So long as you are wearing this wristband, you can get into any farm venue for the two days of the festival weekend.
+So long as you are wearing this wristband, you can get into any farm venue for the one or two days of the festival weekend.
 There will be separately coloured wristbands for Saturday and Sunday.

 Farm staff will check to see if you have a wristband when you arrive at their farm.